Welcome to the Neuropsychology of Decision-Making Lab

 Pi-Ju (Marian) Liu, PhD

+Dr. Liu is an Assistant Professor of Nursing at Purdue University.
 Elder justice is my research focus, covering topics on elder abuse/neglect and Medicare/Medi-Cal healthcare policy.
 Identifying risk and protective factors of potential elder financial exploitation victims constituted my dissertation, and I have been investigating abuser risk and strength using the Elder Abuse Decision Support System (http://eadss.org/).
 Additionally, I work with researchers from UCSF and UC Berkeley to evaluate California’s Coordinated Care Initiative for seniors and people with disabilities (http://www.thescanfoundation.org/evaluating-medicare-medicaid-integration).
-My ultimate goal conducting elder justice research is to empower older adults to live in a society with social justice.
+My ultimate goal in conducting elder justice research is to empower older adults to live in a society with social justice.

-Lukas Klapatch is a first year Applied Cognitive Psychology Ph.D. student attending Claremont Graduate University.
-He is from Leominster, MA and is very interested in research involving Psychology and Law.
-His research interests include memory and aging, decision-making, signal detection theory, eyewitness memory, and marketing research.
+Lukas Klapatch is currently pursuing a Ph.D. in Applied Cognitive Psychology as well as a M.S. in Data Science & Analytics at Claremont Graduate University.
+He is from Leominster, MA and is very interested in User Experience research.
+His research interests include memory and aging, decision-making, signal detection theory, marketing research, user-experience research, and data analytics..
 In his spare time he enjoys relaxing at coffee shops, hiking, and traveling.

 Previous Team Members